 Most of all, we celebrate what we write.
 We ask students to share with a peer, read their best sentence, share a word they are proud they used or tell us what might happen next.
 Writing doesn’t have to take a long time or be a polished novel.
 It can be quick, concise and fun.

 Let students choose the piece of writing they want to display on a bulletin board.
-Instead of having thirty stories on a similar topic, have a variety of writing tasks and then let students display the work they are the most proud of.
+Instead of having thirty stories on a similar topic, have a variety of writing tasks and then let students display the work they are the proudest of.

 Let students share their best writing-no matter the assignment.
 It can be a word, a sentence or a whole piece.

-The best way to get students writing is to write, but create an environment where writing is valued and isn’t used as a punishment.
+The best way to get students to write is to let them write, but create an environment where writing is the only way to express learning and isn’t used as a punishment.

 Do you have more ideas for ways to get your students writing?
 Leave us a comment to tell us about it.